 - the academic issue and problem

-- the research materials and methods
+- research materials and methods

-2. TUTION FEES AND PAYMENT
+2. TUITION FEES AND PAYMENT

-The tuition fees for the first year of study should be paid as soon as the "letter of acceptance" is received by the applicant.
-Only after the receipt of this payment shall the doctoral candidate's place at the university be guaranteed.
+Tuition fees are charged for doctoral programmes at DPU; these are currently exempt from value added tax.
+Travel, subsistence and accommodation costs are not included in the tuition fees.
+The tuition fees for the first year of study must be paid as soon as the "letter of acceptance" is received by the candidate.
+Only after receipt of this payment shall the candidate's university place be guaranteed.

 3. TERMINATION OF CONTRACT

 7. INTELLECTUAL PROPERTY

 10. PLACE OF PERFORMANCE

 11. PLACE OF JURISDICTION